 Is there expiration on prerequisites?

-Only for non-nurses, human anatomy, human physiology & microbiology must be taken within 5 years of application for non-nurse bachelors (prespecialty) entry applicants.
+Human anatomy, human physiology & microbiology must be taken within 5 years of application for non-nurse bachelors (prespecialty) entry applicants.

 Is there an application deadline?

 There is no fixed application deadline at the School of Nursing.
 We begin to evaluate applications to our program for the fall semester on October 15th of the previous year.
 We will continue to accept applications for a specific semester until the specialty into which you are applying reaches its capacity or up to approximately one month prior to the commencement of classes.
 Note that the nurse practitioner and nurse midwifery specialties receive a high number of applications so applicants to those programs should apply no later than October 15th.

 Where should I have my official transcripts mailed to?